Master the

 Serious prep.
 Simple pricing.

-• 2x blueprinted Mock Exams with individual versus cohort performance data
+• 2x AKT and 2x KFP blueprinted Mock Exams with individual versus cohort performance data

-• Coverage of all RACGP Curriculum syllabus core and contextual units
+• Coverage of RACGP Curriculum syllabus core and contextual units

 • Reviewed by expert GP specialists